 A debt is statute barred when a creditor has waited too long to go to court for a CCJ I’ve looked at this in Common questions about Statute Barred Debts.
 If this has happened, if a court case is started you can defend it and not get a CCJ.

-Mr J doesn’t need to worry about the debt collector getting a charge over his house.
-Before this could happen, there would have to be a CCJ and being statute barred is a good defence against a CCJ.
+Before a debt collector can get a charge over his house, they would have had to go to court for a CCJ.
+If the debt is statute barred, then this is a good defence to a court case.
 The debt collector has his correct address so if they send him a Letter Before Claim, which has to happen before a court case is started, Mr J can explain then that the debt is statute barred.
 See How to reply to a Letter Before Claim for details.

 Ms P’s student loans – a very old CCJ